36 – Alternating elbow movement with rotation (Sayū hiji undō)¶

 - the body rotates to one side

-- one elbow moves forward
+- one elbow is brought forward

-- the other is pulled backward
+- the other is drawn backward

 The rotation is initiated from the hips (koshi) while the feet remain stable.